The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 3. Act on the feedback

 Collecting feedback is only the first step.
-The true value of client feedback lies in how you use it.
+The true value of patient feedback lies in how you use it.

-Show your clients that their feedback doesn't just end up in a report, but is actively used to improve your services.
+Show your patients that their feedback doesn't just end up in a report, but is actively used to improve your services.

-Whether it's tweaking your offerings, improving your communication, or enhancing your client support, every change you make based on feedback is a testament to your commitment to your clients.
+Whether it's tweaking your offerings, improving your communication, or enhancing your patient support, every change you make based on feedback is a testament to your commitment to your patients.

 Using client feedback | Profi.io